 - 1.4 There is no right of appeal against the decision that the matter should not be referred for formal investigation and to date no one has questioned this fact.
 This may in part be due to the fact that full reasons are always given explaining the decision reached.
 The only right challenge therefore to this type decision may be either by judicial review or complaint to the Local Government Ombudsman.
 The Monitoring Officer has reviewed a number of other local authorities procedures for investigating complaints and some have an appeal mechanism for this decision, however the majority reviewed do not.
-Therefore it is probably best to keep this issue under review for a further 12 months.
-There has only been one complaint to the Local Government Ombudsman (LGO) concerning this and the LGO did not criticise the procedure being followed by the council. - 1.5 Some local authorities who have appeal mechanisms either have a right of appeal to the Chair of the Standards Committee, following consultation with the other Independent Member, or to the Chief Executive, in consultation with the Independent Member, or even to a hearing of the Standards Committee itself.
-As one of the guiding principles of the new regime was to deal with complaints more efficiently and effectively, particularly less serious complaints, this extra step in the procedure may be unnecessary as there has not been an issue with the procedure so far.
-This would add more expense and complexity to the proceedings. - 1.6 The roles of the Independent Persons and support of the group leaders are instrumental in the procedure working.
-The Monitoring Officer has had full support of the group leaders in managing complaints.
+There has only been two complaints to the Local Government Ombudsman (LGO) concerning this and the LGO did not criticise the procedure being followed by the council, or uphold the complaint. - 1.5 Some local authorities that have appeal mechanisms either have a right of appeal to the Chair of the Standards Committee, following consultation with the other Independent Member; to the Chief Executive, in consultation with the Independent Member; or even to a hearing of the Standards Committee itself.
+As one of the guiding principles of the new regime was to deal with complaints more efficiently and effectively, particularly less serious complaints, this extra step in the procedure may be unnecessary and as there has not been an issue with the procedure so far this has not appeared to affect the fairness of the process.
+If an appeal process were to be implemented it would add more expense and complexity to the proceedings. - 1.6 The role of the Independent Persons and support of the Group Leaders are instrumental in the procedure working.
+The Monitoring Officer continues to have the full support of the group leaders in managing complaints.
 The Independent Persons provide valuable input in the way in which they comment and suggest amendments to the review of complaint.
 They add independent integrity to the complaints process.